yAudit/reports-website/reports/03-2022-Bunni-Zap.md

 Bunni Zap provides zapping contracts for making multiple Bunni interactions in a single transaction.

 The contracts of the Bunni Zap [Repo](https://github.com/timeless-fi/bunni-zap) were reviewed over 10 days.
-The code review was performed by 2 residents between March 5, 2023 and March 15, 2023.
+The code review was performed by 2 auditors between March 5, 2023 and March 15, 2023.
 The repository was under active development during the review, but the review was limited to the latest commit at the start of the review.
 This was [commit 4ab7c00f178ea16f5eaba0eca0884a644d99c02c](https://github.com/timeless-fi/bunni-zap/tree/4ab7c00f178ea16f5eaba0eca0884a644d99c02c) for the Bunni Zap repo.

 ## Scope